ItKarma/Bocchi-userbot/README.md

-# 🚀 Telegram auto-status User-bot on NodeJS.
+# 🚀 Telegram User-bot on NodeJS.
-Userbot that sets ping api telegram as a status.
+Userbot that sets ping api telegram

 ## Installation and Usage